History of Sega in Taiwan

-Sega has had operations in Taiwan (officially known as the Republic of China) since the early 1980s, however its dubious political status means it is often confused with the People's Republic of China, otherwise known simply as China.
+Sega has had operations in Taiwan (officially known as the Republic of China) since the early 1970s, when Taiwan was one of the countries where Sega imported its game machines, however its dubious political status means it is often confused with the People's Republic of China, otherwise known simply as China.
 Both modern China and Taiwan were originally united as the same country until 1949, when the Chinese Revolution saw China's ruling party, the Kuomintang, "pushed off" the mainland.
 Taiwan has since experienced rapid growth and has transformed into a multi-party democratised nation.
 In contrast, though mainland China is the fastest growing nation in the world, it is exceptionally difficult to market and produce video games in this region due to tight restrictions imposed by the state.

 Taiwanese factories, as is the case for many Asian countries, are often responsible for the manufacturing of electronics equipment, including video game consoles, accessories and games designed by Sega.
 However, cheap manufacturing costs and relaxed copyright laws have led to Taiwan being a hub for unlicensed hardware and software too.
 The majority of unlicensed video games for third and fourth generation video games (such as the NES/Famicom and Sega Mega Drive) originate from the country.

 Sega's endeavours in Taiwan are hard to track at the present time, however an early partnership with Aaronix saw officially licensed versions of the SG-1000 (Aaronix first generation) ,SG-1000 II (Aaronix II) , Sega Mark III (Aaronix for the 3rd generation) and Sega Master System (Aaronix for the 4th generation) released in the country.